Stanton Barrett: IndyCar Series

 In 2009, Barrett expressed an interest in running IndyCar Series races after the series merged with Champ Car.
 At the Nationwide Series race at Kansas Speedway, he officially announced that he had joined Team 3G full-time to drive the No. 98, while also running 19–21 races in the Nationwide Series.
 In his IndyCar debut at the Honda Grand Prix of St. Petersburg, Barrett qualified 21st and finished twelfth, four laps behind race winner Ryan Briscoe.
 Barrett struggled during the season, including failing to qualify for the Indianapolis 500 and missing the ABC Supply Company A.J.
-Foyt 225 due to a crash in practice, and was eventually sponsorship difficulties that allowed Arie Luyendyk Jr. and Jaques Lazier.
-Barrett returned to the series later in the year at Twin Ring Motegi, where he finished 19th after a broken hub caused loosing several laps in the race.
-Barrett still remained as the driver with the teams best finishing result that season.
+Foyt 225 due to a crash in practice, and eventually sponsorship difficulties resulted in him getting replaced by Jaques Lazier.
+Barrett returned to the series later in the year at the Indy Japan 300, where he finished 19th after a broken hub caused the loss of several laps in the race.
+His result in St. Petersburg remained the team's best finish that season.

 Other racing

 In 1996, Barrett made an IMSA GT Championship start at Road Atlanta in the Grand Prix of Atlanta, driving a Chevrolet Camaro for Shaver Motorsports with Jack Willes as a co-driver.
 After qualifying fourteenth, the team finished thirteenth overall and fifth in the GTS-1 class.
 Barrett finished fourth at Road Atlanta.
-He returned to sports car racing in 2017, competing in the Trans-Am Series's TA class in the No. 33 Chevrolet qualifying with the track record and pole position in Homestead-Miami Speedway, Fl.
+He returned to sports car racing in 2017, competing in the Trans-Am Series's TA class in the No. 33 Chevrolet qualifying with the track record and pole position in Homestead.

-In 2006, Barrett and nine other NASCAR drivers competed in the Geoff Bodine Bobsled Challenge, a charity race for the Bo-Dyn Bobsled Project; Barrett finished third overall, the only driver to finish in the top three in the event's two races.
+In 2006, Barrett and nine other NASCAR drivers competed in the Geoff Bodine Bobsled Challenge, a charity race for the Bo-Dyn Bobsled Project; Barrett finished third overall, the only driver to finish in the top-three in the event's two races.
 Later Barrett went on to help USA athletes with resources, funding and Bobsleds, while at the same time competing in some North America Cup races and the US National Championships with best result of sixth in the two man Bobsled Americas Cup race in Calgary, Canada.

 In July 2021, Barrett tested with the Stadium Super Trucks ahead of his series debut the following month at the Music City Grand Prix.